What is spiritual direction?

 - Deep listening.
 With as close to full attention as possible.
 I’m listening not only to your words and nonverbal cues, but also to what might be happening beneath the surface.
 I’m also listening to God and to my own reactions.

-- Safety.
-Everything we discuss is confidential.
-Beyond that, the open heart and “you focus” create a safe space in which you can explore at will.
+- Everything we discuss is confidential.
+Beyond that, the open heart and you focus create a safe space in which you can explore at will.

 - Credentials and experience.
-I’ve been an active Christian for 40+ years, engaged in contemplative prayer and spiritual practice for 20+, and been an associate of a Benedictine Episcopal monastery for more than 10.
-I completed my training at the Linwood Spiritual Center under the tutelage of director Don Bisson and other wonderful teachers.
-I’m a member of Spiritual Directors International.
-When not “directing,” I write and speak extensively on ancient Christian wisdom and its surprising relevance for today’s world.
+I have been an active Christian for 40+ years, engaged in contemplative prayer and spirituality for 20+, and maintained a daily zazen practice for a few.
+My spiritual direction training took place at the Linwood Spiritual Center under the tutelage of director Don Bisson and other wonderful teachers.
+I am a member of Spiritual Directors International.
+When not directing, I write and speak on ancient spiritual wisdom and its surprising relevance for today’s world.

 How do you meet with people?
 And how often?

-My two favorite methods are face-to-face (in a location of your choosing) or online (Zoom or Skype).
+My two favorite methods are face-to-face (in a location of your choosing) or online (via Zoom).
 Once a month is usually the best idea.

 Do you charge for this?